-Always make sure that the backrest is properly locked in place before the user settles down in the wheelchair to prevent any injuries !
-The hanging of additional load (back pack or similar items) onto your chair backposts can affect the rearward stability of your chair.
+The hanging of back packs or similar items onto your chair backposts can affect the rearward stability of your chair, especially when used in combination with recliner backrests.
 This can cause the chair to tip backwards causing injury.
-Therefore, Invacare[®] strongly recommend the use of antitippers (available as an option) when using your backposts with additional load (back pack or similar items).
+Therefore, Invacare® strongly recommend the use of antitippers (available as an option) when using your backposts to carry a back pack or similar items.

-- 2.1.3 Backrest upholstery - Standard upholstery backrests
+2.1.3 Backrest upholstery

+- Standard upholstery backrests